What Is Quid Pro Quo Harassment?

 Los Angeles Sexual Harassment Lawyer Defines This Type Of Sexual Harassment

 The phrase “quid pro quo” is Latin for “this for that”, or exchanging something to receive something in return.
 As it relates to employment law in California — and on the federal level — quid pro quo is a form of sexual harassment.
 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as “unwelcome sexual advances, requests for sexual favors and other verbal or physical harassment of a sexual nature”.
 Quid pro quo can also be blackmail that occurs when a supervisor uses his or her position of authority against an employee and requests that the employee perform sexual favors in exchange for employment-related benefits.

-The Los Angeles sexual harassment lawyers at the Law Offices of Kesluk, Silverstein & Jacob have more than 100 years of combined legal experience protecting the rights of workers in California.
+The Los Angeles sexual harassment lawyers at Kesluk, Silverstein, Jacob & Morrison, P.C. have more than 100 years of combined legal experience protecting the rights of workers in California.
 We understand how to put a stop to all types of sexual harassment and sexual assault in the workplace and elsewhere.
 It is your legal right as a worker to feel safe while on the job and as an everyday citizen going about your day.
 When a manager threatens this safety by making unwanted sexual advances in return for a pay raise, advancement within the company or keeping your job, for example, you may pursue legal action with the help of a California sexual harassment attorney in a quid pro quo harassment case.